PedroFerreiraBento/Python-Projects/1-programming-logic-projects/1.7-dice-rolling-simulation/README.md

 # Dice Rolling Simulation

 This is a Python program that simulates the rolling of dice.
-The user can specify the number of dice, the number of sides on each die, and the number of times the dice should be rolled.
+The user can specify the number of dice, the number of sides on each dice, and the number of times the dice should be rolled.

 ## Getting Started